Albert0i/Finding-Bigfoot-with-JavaScript-Vector-Search/README.md

 #### II.
 Loading the data
 It is impossible to load all 4586 sightings into a Redis Free Account as it is confined to 30MB only!
-I significantly trimmed them down to 300 sights.
+I significantly trimmed them down to 300 sightings.
 Each sighting data takes the form of:

 ```
 {